 Dividends will be qualified dividend income to you if they are attributable to qualified dividend income received by the Fund.
 Generally, qualified dividend income includes dividend income from taxable U.S. corporations and qualified non-U.S. corporations, provided that the Fund satisfies certain holding period requirements in respect of the stock of such corporations and has not hedged its position in the stock in certain ways.
 Substitute dividends received by the Fund with respect to dividends paid on securities lent out will not be qualified dividend income.
 For this purpose, a qualified non-U.S. corporation means any non-U.S. corporation that is eligible for benefits under a comprehensive income tax treaty with the U.S., which includes an exchange of information program, or if the stock with respect to which the dividend was paid is readily tradable on an established U.S. securities market.
 The term excludes a corporation that is a passive foreign investment company.
-Under current Internal Revenue Service ("IRS") guidance, the U.S. has a comprehensive income tax treaty with Russia, India and China, but not with Brazil.

 Dividends received by the Fund from a RIC generally are qualified dividend income only to the extent such dividend distributions are made out of qualified dividend income received by such RIC.
-Additionally, it is expected that dividends received by the Fund from a real estate investment trust ("REIT") and distributed to a shareholder generally will be taxable to the shareholder as ordinary income.
+Additionally, it is expected that dividends received by the Fund from a REIT and distributed to a shareholder generally will be taxable to the shareholder as ordinary income.
 However, for tax years beginning after December 31, 2017 and before January 1, 2026, the Fund may report dividends eligible for a 20% "qualified business income" deduction for non-corporate U.S. shareholders to the extent the Fund's income is derived from ordinary REIT dividends, reduced by allocable Fund expenses.